-We treat all children fairly and apply this behaviour policy in a consistent way.
+We treat all children fairly and apply this Relationships and Behaviour policy in a consistent way.
 We recognise that children are individuals with differing needs and respond appropriately to meet these needs.
+We recognise that building positive relationships is essential to effective behaviour management.